hhh2210/hhh2210/README.md

 My interests lie in LLM reasoning, reinforcement learning, and practical AI systems, especially where research ideas can be turned into real-world products.

-I also built a Gen Z relationship-matching product that **reached 100K users within 10 days** from launch and has accumulated 170K+ completed tests.
+I led the zero-budget cold start of a Gen Z relationship-matching product, achieving 100K users in the first 10 days without paid acquisition, PR, or influencer promotion, and driving 170K+ completed tests primarily through organic social sharing.

 Feel free to reach out if you'd like to collaborate on LLM / ML / RL research, agent systems, or applied AI projects.